|Hino, Shiga (日野町; Hino-chō)|

 - Umamioka Watamuki Shrine 馬見岡綿向神社 - Hino's most prominent shrine is best known for the Hino Matsuri festival on May 2-3.
 The shrine was originally atop Mt.
 Watamuki, Hino's tallest mountain.
 It was moved to its present location in 796.
 Later it became Lord Gamou's family shrine and it was revered by Hino merchants during the Edo Period.

 - Omi Hino Merchant Museum 近江日野商人館 - Hino was home to many Omi merchants who plied up and down Japan during the Edo Period to sell and trade their wares.
 They became quite successful selling medicines, lacquerware, sake, etc. A museum in a former home of a Hino merchant exhibits artifacts of the Omi Hino merchants carrying their wares on a balance pole.
 This home of a former Hino merchant was donated to the town which renovated it into this fine museum opened in 1986.
+The museum is also in an area featuring a traditional townscape.
+The town has been working to restore old homes.
+Read this Wall Street Journal article (Nov.
+1, 2013) about American Austin Moore and his Japanese wife who renovated their huge home in Hino.
 Open 9 am to 4 pm.
 Closed on Mon. and Fri.
 In Okubo.
 Download the museum's English pamphlet here.

 - Minami Sanno Festival 南山王の祭 - Major festival of flowery streamers called Hoinobori hoisted in a park.
 Spring festival of Hieda Shrine held on April 4.